superphy/version-1/Manuscript/bmc_microbiology/superphy_bmc_article.md

-of whole genome sequence data of both *Shigella spp.* and *E. coli* showed *Shigella spp.* to form three separate monophyletic clades within the *E. coli* species [@sahl_defining_2015], and that there was a mixing of traditional *Shigella spp.* within these clades.
-The analyses performed in this study to find *E. coli* specific regions treated *Shigella spp.* as distinct from *E. coli*; had they been considered as sub-groups within *E. coli*, the number of species-specific markers would likely have increased.
+of whole genome sequence data of both *Shigella spp.* and *E. coli* showed *Shigella spp.* to form three separate monophyletic clades within the *E. coli* species [@sahl_defining_2015], and that there was a mixing of traditional *Shigella spp.* within these clades.The analyses that we performed in the current study to find *E. coli* specific regions treated *Shigella spp.* as distinct from *E. coli*; had we considered them as sub-groups within *E. coli*, the number of species-specific markers would likely have increased.

 The results shown in Table 2 were filtered based on the distribution among these 19 genomes to identify genomic